 (b) The committee consists of the Director of Finance, the Treasurer, and the Controller.
-Notwithstanding any other provision of law, any member may designate a representative to act as that member in his or her place for all purposes, as though
+Notwithstanding any other provision of law, any member may designate a representative to act as that member in his or her place for all purposes, as though the member were personally present.

-(c) The Treasurer shall serve as chairperson of the committee. (d) A majority of the committee may act for the committee.
+(c) The Treasurer shall serve as chairperson of the committee.

+(d) A majority of the committee may act for the committee.